mohamed-khettab/spy-py/README.md

 ## ❗ Disclaimer

+Although this project does currently work, it is still being perfected and is not a finished product.
+Feel free to contribute!

 This code is intended for **educational and ethical purposes only**.
 The author is not responsible for any misuse of this code.
 Please use responsibly and within the bounds of the law.

 ## 🚀 Usage